 In May 2004, the Abu Ghraib prison scandal broke.
 An army investigation confirmed the mistreatment of Iraqi prisoners held by the American military, with "numerous incidents of sadistic, blatant, and wanton criminal abuses" inflicted on detainees.
 The prison abuse scandal and the deteriorating military situation in Iraq prompted calls for a change in Pentagon leadership.
 Senator Joseph Biden, then ranking Democrat on the Foreign Relations Committee, met with the president and vice president on his return from Iraq and said that he would have fired Donald Rumsfeld.
 Turning to Cheney, Senator Biden said, "Were you not a constitutional officer, I'd fire you, too."
 Asked why, Biden responded: "Mr. President, can you name me one piece of substantial advice given about the war in Iraq that's turned out to be true?
 That's why, Mr. President."

-Bush and Cheney ran for reelection in 2004 against Massachusetts Senator John Kerry and North Carolina Senator John Edwards.
-Democrats counted on the youthful, charismatic Edwards comparing well with Cheney, whose popularity in the polls had fallen by 15% since the last election.
-Rather than being a drag on the ticket, however, Cheney’s toughness appealed to those Republicans and independents who expressed the most concern about terrorism.
+Bush and Cheney ran for reelection in 2004 against Massachusetts senator John Kerry and North Carolina senator John Edwards.
+Democrats counted on the youthful, charismatic Edwards comparing well with Cheney, whose popularity in the polls had fallen by 15 percent since the last election.
+Rather than being a drag on the ticket, however, Cheney's toughness appealed to those who expressed the most concern about terrorism.
 He made the war on terrorism the central theme of his speeches and warned Americans that they risked another attack if they did not make the right electoral choice.
 President Bush was also campaigning against same-sex marriage, and the Democratic candidates hoped to goad Cheney by pointing out that one of his daughters was a lesbian.
-The vice president simply responded that “freedom means freedom for everyone,” and that the marriage issue should be left to the states.
+The vice president simply responded that "freedom means freedom for everyone," and that the marriage issue should be left to the states.

-Cheney described the insurgency in Iraq as being in its “last throes,” but as daily deadly attacks targeted Iraqi civilians, police, and soldiers, American casualties mounted.
+Towards the end of 2004, Cheney described the insurgency in Iraq as being in its "last throes," but as daily deadly attacks targeted Iraqi civilians, police, and soldiers, American casualties mounted.
 The administration extended the tour of duty for American forces and sent reserve units back to Iraq.
-The U.S. Supreme Court rejected the Bush administration’s plan to try suspected terrorists at Guantanamo Bay by military commissions, countering Cheney’s assertion of the commander in chief’s unchecked authority.
-Congress also discounted the vice president’s arguments and enacted a Detainee Treatment Act that restored American commitment to the Geneva conventions.
-“Well, I don’t win all the arguments,” Cheney commented when the president signed the bill.
-As his policymaking role went into decline, the vice president became preoccupied with the fate of his alter ego.
+The U.S. Supreme Court rejected the Bush administration's plan to try suspected terrorists at Guantanamo Bay by military commissions, countering Cheney's assertion of the commander in chief's unchecked authority.
+Congress also discounted the vice president's arguments and enacted a Detainee Treatment Act that restored American commitment to the Geneva conventions.
+"Well, I don't win all the arguments," Cheney commented when the president signed the bill.
+As his policymaking role went into decline, the vice president became preoccupied with the fate of his chief advisor.

 A Cloud Over the Vice President